How to write a rejection email to a candidate? We share our guidelines:

 Make the applicant feel important, and the company wants to hear their thoughts.
 Open the door for a response and make him/her think that you are waiting for a reply.
 You can say, “we can arrange a meeting if you have questions or clarifications.
 Let’s keep in touch.
 We would love to hear your thoughts”.

-Candidates will always feel down after being rejected.
+Candidates will always feel down after receiving a rejection email.
 However, their confidence is something we want them to keep.
 These guidelines are simple yet very impacting when it comes to being human.
 In the corporate world, reminding someone of their worth is something special.
-In this fast-paced world we live in, regardless of the competition, showing someone that you care for them is little effort, but the impact it may bring to the receiving end may change their lives.
+In this fast-paced world we live in, regardless of the competition, showing someone that you care for them is little effort, but the impact it may bring to the receiving end may change their lives and will also influence your employer brand.

 Join our newsletter for relevant insights on recruiting, HR and the future of work.